GamePalsDoinCode/scrumsistant/README.md

 ## FrontEnd

-See the README in the scrumsistant subfolder for setting up the front end but its mostly
+See the README in the frontend subfolder for setting up the front end but its mostly

 [one time] Make sure you have angular CLI installed (https://cli.angular.io/)